 Actionable Advice on Beginning Your Journey

-Jeffrey: And the thing is, because what is she saying?
-She’s saying basically “we have this team and there’s some dynamics on it that aren’t quite right.
+Jeffrey: And what is she saying?
+She’s saying basically ‘we have this team and there’s some dynamics on it that aren’t quite right.
 I’m not getting the results I want.
-I’m not quite sure what to do.”
-And that sort of frustration that people might feel that things just aren’t quite right on their team.
-They’re not getting the energy dynamics, drive, collaboration, whatever it is.
-I think generally people are very good at sensing the dynamics and they can just say, am I happy with the dynamics I have or not?
-And now the problem is, if the answer is “not” this is I think where what we talk about is very different from what you’ll find in most Agile books or the DevOps books or even DevOpsDays talks, DevOps conference, things that will talk about culture.
-And they say how important culture is and you need to collaborate but then they say, “well, yeah, and you collaborate by getting everyone colocated or if you’re on Zoom, then you have virtual coffees and you need retrospectives.”
+I’m not quite sure what to do.’
+That sort of frustration that people might feel things just aren’t quite right on their team is usually accurate.
+They’re not getting the energy dynamics, drive, collaboration, whatever it is, they can just say, ‘am I happy with the dynamics I have or not?’
+And now the problem is, if the answer is ‘not,’ this is where what we talk about is very different from what you’ll find in most Agile books, or the DevOps books, or even DevOpsDays talks.
+DevOps conferences will talk about culture, how important culture is, and you need to collaborate.
+But then they say, ‘and you collaborate by getting everyone colocated, or if you’re on Zoom, then you have virtual coffees, and you need retrospectives.’

-Squirrel: I just found it here on page ninety two of the Scrum book.
-Here it is, hold a retrospective.
-Do it this way.
+Squirrel: I just found it on page ninety two of the Scrum book.
+Here it is, ‘hold a retrospective.
+Do it this way.’